 Computer Science Careers in Iowa

-According to a recent CompTIA Cyberstates report, the U.S. boasts close to 7 million tech jobs, and the tech industry contributes $1.3 trillion to the U.S. economy.
-The Bureau of Labor Statistics (BLS) projects a 19% increase in the number of computer and information scientist jobs within the next decade.
-The aforementioned CompTIA study also reports that the tech industry adds over 180,000 IT jobs to its sector annually.
-The best computer science schools in Iowa prepare graduates for careers in software engineering, data analytics, and system administration.
+According to a recent CompTIA Cyberstates report, the U.S. boasts close to 12 million tech jobs, and the tech industry contributes $1.6 trillion annually to the U.S. economy.
+The BLS projects a 19% increase in the number of computer and information scientist jobs between 2016 and 2026.
+The aforementioned CompTIA study also reports that the tech industry adds roughly 200,000 IT jobs to its sector each year.
+Online computer science programs in Iowa prepare graduates for careers in software engineering, data analytics, and system administration.
 The most common IT jobs in Iowa are software developers, systems analysts, and computer support specialists.
-Although Iowa lost about 1% (834) of its tech jobs in 2016, the number of IT services and custom software services jobs grew by 7% in 2017.
-The engineering services sector is also experiencing continued growth of about 7% per year.

 Median Salary for Computer Science Careers by Degree